MarcBad98/cis-4900-pepper/2 - Enhancing Pepper's STT capabilities/README.md

 <img src="docs-modified-record-sound-box.PNG" />

 The image above shows the inner workings of the modified _record sound_ Choregraphe box in the Echo Choregraphe project.
 See that rather than the _wait_ Choregraphe box determining when the recording will stop, we instead added a new input to this box which directly stops the recording.
 In the Echo project, when the human says "Over", the recording is terminated and the audio file saved.

-The Echo project demonstrates how to:
-- [x] Get sound and text from Pepper's microphone(s)
-- [x] Output sound and speech

 ## Code